pink-gorilla/ui-aggrid/README.md

 clojure -X:goldly
 ```

-Navigate your webbrowser to port 8000.
+Navigate your webbrowser to port 8080.
-Snippets are in `running systems` / `snippet-registry`

 ## In Goldly as a ui extension